microprediction/microprediction/docs/aai.md

 - Artifical Intelligence (AI) is clearly just hype.
 - This puts humanity at risk.
 Or it doesn't.
 Nobody can decide.
 - A hundred million people want to use AI, but some worry that they don't know what they are doing with it.
+- Or we should regulate it away.
+- Or we should even regulate a different approach to AI that is completely unproven.
+- Or we should regulate away a path to accurate AI that runs through inaccurate AI.

-- Calling it Artificial Artificial Intelligence (AAI) avoids any possible confusion.
+We can have the best of all worlds by calling it Artificial Artificial Intelligence (AAI) and avoiding any possible confusion.

-A quick review of the reductionist argument:
+### A quick review of the argument against AGI

 - AI can't really think because it is artificial.
 - Just backprop or simple rules.
 - And you are a hype-monkey if you suggest otherwise.
-- And you are so irresponsible for suggesting that a machine could do lots of different things quite intelligently
+- And you are so irresponsible for suggesting that a machine could do lots of different things quite intelligently.
-- Because humanity is as dumb as a rock so you have an obligation to avoid them getting confused.
+- And Theranos, and blockchain, and all that.
 - And something really, really vague about quantum computing from Penrose
 - And some examples of things ChatGPT got wrong last year.
+Oh wait, [most are fixed](https://microprediction.medium.com/remind-me-again-why-large-language-models-cant-think-acab12da63de) already.
+- But humanity is as dumb as a rock so you have an obligation to avoid them getting confused ...
+- By all the people claiming that more than "sparks of AGI" (so many that none can be named).
 - I'm probably missing something

 Let's all get along: